BrandonXu6106/obsidianpublish/content/thoughts/epistemic authority.md

 ### Shared Epistemic Culture

-Throwing something from one epistemic culture that's disjoint from another epistemic culture cannot lead to reconciliation without a shared epistemic culture (see also: [[collaborative-thinking|collaborative thinking]]).
+Throwing something from one epistemic culture that's disjoint from another epistemic culture cannot lead to reconciliation without a shared epistemic culture (see also: [[../posts/aigc/collaborative-thinking.md|collaborative thinking]]).

 Dogmatism is when one cannot understand differences in epistemic cultures